Julius Nyerere: Unification with Zanzibar: 1964

-Following the Zanzibari Revolution, Abeid Karume declared himself president of a one-party state and began redistributing Arab-owned land among black African peasants.
+Following the Zanzibari Revolutions, Abeid Karume declared himself president of a one-party state and began redistributing Arab-owned land among black African peasants.
 Hundreds of Arabs and Indians left, as did most of the island's British community.
 Western powers were reluctant to recognise Karume's government, whereas the Soviet Union, Eastern Bloc, and People's Republic of China quickly did so and offered the country aid.
 Nyerere was angry at this Western response as well as the wider Western failure to appreciate why black Zanzibaris had revolted in the first place.

-In April he visited Karume; the following day they announced the political unification of Tanganyika and Zanzibar.
+In April, he visited Karume; the following day they announced the political unification of Tanganyika and Zanzibar.
 Nyerere dismissed suggestions that this had anything to do with Cold War power struggles, presenting it as a response to Pan-Africanist ideology: "Unity in our continent does not have to come via Moscow or Washington."
 Later biographer William Edgett Smith however suggested that a key reason for Nyerere's desire for unification was to prevent Zanzibar falling into a Cold War proxy conflict akin to those then raging in Congo and Vietnam.